oneapi-src/oneDNN/doc/programming_model/data_types.md

 fp32 arithmetics, that is not the case for other data types.
 Support for low precision data types may not be available for older platforms.
-The next sections explain limitations that exist for low precision data types for Intel(R) Architecture processors and Intel Processor Graphics/Xe architecture.
+The next sections explain limitations that exist for low precision data types for Intel(R) Architecture processors, Intel Processor Graphics and Xe architecture-based Graphics.

 ### Intel(R) Architecture Processors